Trends in FP&A: Less Firefighting, More Leading

-2025 brings a fresh set of opportunities and challenges.
-This is the year FP&A must step out of operational firefighting and take a leading role in strategic decision-making.
+Today we have a fresh set of opportunities and challenges in FP&A. FP&A must step out of operational firefighting and take a leading role in strategic decision-making.

 1. Real-Time Forecasting Becomes the Norm